Why didn’t Napoleon escape to the United States?

 Maitland noted that on July 14 he received:

 information that it was the intention of Buonaparte to escape from Rochefort in a Danish sloop, concealed in a cask stowed in the ballast, with tubes so constructed as to convey air for his breathing.
 I afterwards inquired of General Savary if there had been any foundation for such a report; when he informed me that the plan had been thought of, and the vessel in some measure prepared, but it was considered too hazardous; for had we detained the vessel for a day or two, he would have been obliged to make his situation known, and thereby forfeited all claims to the good treatment he hoped to ensure by a voluntary surrender.
 (20)

 On the night of July 14, Louis XVIII’s orders for Napoleon’s arrest reached Rochefort.
 On July 15, Napoleon boarded the Bellerophon, which conveyed him to English waters.
 The Bellerophon anchored in Torbay (Tor Bay) on July 24, where Maitland awaited further orders from the Admiralty.
 Upon receipt of those orders on July 26, the ship proceeded to Plymouth Sound.
-On July 31, Napoleon learned he was going to be exiled to St. Helena.
+On July 31, Napoleon learned that he was going to be exiled to St. Helena.
 He was transferred to the Northumberland, which set sail for his island prison on August 8.

 Later, ruing Waterloo and its aftermath, Napoleon told Gourgaud: